danillo-ao/infinite-run/readme.md

 Therefore, all of elements and objects can be controlled separated, so that it does not conflict each with other

+----

 #### Assets
-----
 In the first version, the game use assets of classic games like Sonic and Super Mario.
 The game was developed just and only to study and practice.
 And there is no profit end.
-But, my intention is redraw every asset to my own.
+But, my intention is redraw every sprite     to my own.
 That way, i practice some art skills.

 Every asset used in this game, can be found for free in the internet.
 In my case, i found it in the [spriters-resource](https://www.spriters-resource.com/ "spriters-resource")